 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
-The Authority's strategy will be to minimise and delay external borrowing where possible, through the utilisation of investment balances, sometimes known as internal borrowing.
+The Authority's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing.